-Potential used Kia buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.
+Potential older model Kia buyers can use this information to help identify which ones may be the best fit as well as how to then purchase one at the best possible price ... and yes, even at wholesale.

 Kia's development here is reminiscent of Honda's and Toyota's first foray into the U.S. market.
 For those of you around then, they were initially widely considered "little boxes of junk".
 In fact, saying something was "made in Japan" was a major negative because of its reputation for poor quality.
 But about 10 years later, all that had changed and they were making a superior vehicle at a better price.
 The rest is history.

 Kia Optima: In the midsize sedan category, the Optima certainly delivers a lot of bang for the buck.
-Like other Kias, it's loaded with features not usually found in its price range, has a strong build quality, a great warranty and very attractive pricing.
+Like other Kias, it's loaded with features not usually found in its price range, has a strong build quality and very attractive pricing.
 It's also roomy and comfortable, while offering solid handling as well.

-Perhaps the most abundant Optima in the used market is its second generation which debuted for 2006 and was carried through the 2010 model year.
+There's a solid driving experience in the Optima's second generation which debuted for 2006 and was carried through the 2010 model year.
 Though certainly not a performance vehicle, the front-wheel drive Optima possesses a responsive steering system and suspension, making it a somewhat surprisingly capable drive around town.
 And even the base model LX comes well-equipped for the price, with features like side airbags, a CD player, air conditioning, power windows, power locks, power mirrors, a 60/40-split folding rear seat and cruise control.

-Most recently, the Optima got a major redesign for the 2011 model year (its third generation) and has been little changed since.
+More recently, the Optima got a major redesign for the 2011 model year (its third generation) which was produced through 2015.
 Designed very much like its cousin, the Hyundai Sonata, Kia has, however, added a memorable European influence to it.
-And it terms of pricing, whether inside or out, it has the look and feel of a much pricier car.
-The bottom line on this newest Optima is its sleek design, abundant features, powerful engines and value price has elevated it to one of the top choices in the segment.
+And in terms of pricing, whether inside or out, it has the look and feel of a much pricier car.
+The bottom line on this version is its sleek design, abundant features, powerful engines and value price has elevated it to one of the top choices in the segment.

 Overall Pros: Low price, lots of standard features, good crash test scores, roomy rear seat, good around-town drive quality, superior performance post-2010.